shabeer-syed/ACEs/about.md

 *4. Bristol Medical School, Bristol Population Health Science Institute Centre for Academic Primary Care, University of Bristol*
 *5. General Practitioner, NHS*

-## Feedback
+## Feedback & Contributions
 --------------------------------------------
 We are continuously working to make this platform and the ACE indicators easier to access and implement.
 This website is open source and hosted via Github with changes [openly recorded](https://github.com/shabeer-syed/ACEs/tree/gh-pages).

-We welcome any feedback to help improve the accessibility of the website and implementation of the developed ACE indicators.
-Please get in touch: s.syed.16@ucl.ac.uk
+If you would like to contribute or provide feedback, please contact: s.syed.16@ucl.ac.uk

 ## More information about ACEs
 --------------------------------------------